-Victoria Harrison, MA, LMFT, LCSW
+Victoria Harrison, MA

 Victoria Harrison, a founding director of the Center for the Study of Natural Systems, now serves as the Current Director of the Board and directs programs in Houston, Texas.
 She develops and teaches in educational programs, provides supervision consultation, and is active in research projects and writing.

-She served on faculty at Bowen Center for the Study of the Family (formerly GFC) from 1992 to May 2023 when she resigned.
+She served on faculty at Bowen Center for the Study of the Family (formerly GFC) from 1992 to May 2023, when she resigned.
 She will continue to attend conferences and programs at BCSF and teach and present upon invitation.

 She established Family Health Services in Houston to provide psychotherapy with biofeedback and neurofeedback based on Bowen theory at fees people can afford.
-She works with families who are dealing with chronic illnesses such as diabetes, depression, and GI diagnoses, among many others, and with symptoms related to reproduction such as infertility, ovulatory disturbance, endometriosis, and sexual problems.
+She works with families who are dealing with chronic illnesses such as diabetes, depression, and GI diagnoses, among many others, and with symptoms related to reproduction, such as infertility, ovulatory disturbance, endometriosis, and sexual problems.
 She also works with families experiencing marital conflict and infidelity and challenges with children.

 Research